Active Directory Integration¶

 What AD Integration DOES NOT Provide¶

 AD integration does not synchronize permissions in any way.
 That process is still managed by site administrators through the User Management screen.
 It’s important to realize that only the minority of users that edit and approve policies will need special permissions.
-Synchronized users have guest permissions (read-only access for approved, active documents) by default, which is correct for the majority of your users.
+Synchronized users have guest permissions (read-only access for approved, active documents) by default, which is appropriate for the majority of your users.

 Choosing an AD Connectivity Integration Method¶